Regulation & Policy

 Example: A city ordinance cannot allow the burning of weeds within city limits if the local clean air authority’s regulation prohibits such action; but a local clean air authority can institute a regulation that prohibits the burning of weeds within city limits even if the state regulation allows such an activity, because the regulation can become more restrictive from state to local level of authority.

-For more, SeeLaw, Regulation, Rule, Policy - How are they the same; how do they differ?
+For more information, seeLaw, Regulation, Rule, Policy - How are they the same; how do they differ?

 Statutes